What will I learn?

 Deputy Course Director (Industrial):

-Mr Paul Lunt - Group Commissioning Manager, BG Group
+Mr Paul Lunt - Commissioning Manager, Trans Adriatic Pipeline AG

 This course is an IChemE accredited short course.
 A certificate from the IChemE will be sent to you shortly after you’ve completed the course.

 Late registration supplement: £80